Iceland in May

 Benefits of Visiting Iceland in May:

-- Because it is still considered to be the tourist "low season" until May 31st, things like car rentals are cheaper.
+- Because it is still considered to be the tourist "low season" until the end of the month, things like airfare, hotels, and car rentals are cheaper.

-- Sections of the Central Highland roads will start to open up as the month progresses.
+- Sections of the Central Highland roads will start to open up as the month progresses and the snow melts.

-- More dependable for road travel - while weather is never a guarantee in Iceland, if you are planning on taking a long road trip, it is more likely weather wont interfere with your trip in May.
-Be sure to check out our Iceland driving guide for any road trip!
+- While the weather is never a guarantee in Iceland, if you are planning on taking a long road trip, it is more likely weather won't interfere with your trip in May.
+(Be sure to check out our Iceland driving guide for any road trip!)

 - The famous Thingvellir Church opens for the season.